ncrowther/outlookAPI/README.md

 https://developer.microsoft.com/en-us/graph/graph-explorer

 **Step 2:** Press 'Run Query'.
-Go to Access Token tab (Hint: key icon) and copy it for the next step:
+Go to Access Token tab (Hint: key icon) and copy it for the next step

 **Step 3:** In WXO, enter Agent Builder.
 Create an agent from scratch called "Outlook Agent".
 Use the following description: